Water quality can be impacted by a number of factors, including:

 - Clarity, colour and suspended particulate matter

 Water clarity is generally good in the Derwent, and suspended particulate levels are low, except after heavy rain.
-Faecal bacterial levels are also typically low at most sites, with the majority of beaches and bays receiving a good rating.
+Faecal bacterial levels are also typically low at most sites, with the majority of beaches and bays receiving a good rating for recreational use.

-Nutrient levels vary seasonally, with the highest values measured in winter months when nutrient-rich, sub-Antarctic waters extend north to southeastern Tasmania.
-Nutrient levels are generally highest at upper and mid-estuary sites, reflecting inputs from sewage treatment plants, industry and the catchment.
-Until recently, nuisance algal blooms were rare, however recent algal blooms in the upper estuary, together with seagrass loss and taste and odour issues in the Hobart water supply, are indicative of increasing nutrient loads to the river and estuary.
+Nutrient levels vary throughout the year, with the highest values measured in winter months when nutrient-rich, sub-Antarctic waters extend north to southeastern Tasmania.
+Currents along the Australian and Tasmanian east coast effect levels also.
+Nutrient levels are generally highest in the upper and mid-estuary, reflecting inputs from sewage treatment plants, industry and the catchment.
+Until recently, nuisance algal blooms were rare, however algal blooms have occurred in the upper estuary, together with native seagrass loss.
+Drinking water taste and odour issues in the Hobart water supply, are indicative of increasing nutrient loads to the river and estuary.

-The Derwent Estuary Program coordinates a number of initiatives to monitor and improve water quality including recreational and ambient water quality monitoring programs, dissolved oxygen and seagrass surveys, sediment and seafood surveys, heavy metal and nutrient investigations,as well as stormwater and Water Sensitive Urban Design projects.
+The Derwent Estuary Program coordinates a number of initiatives to monitor and improve water quality including recreational and ambient water quality monitoring programs, dissolved oxygen and seagrass surveys, sediment and seafood surveys, and heavy metal and nutrient investigations.
+We also support our partner Councils to improve their management of stormwater water quality.